zebbra/meraki-root-cause/frontend/README.md

 ## Environment Variables

 - `API_URL` Backend api url
-- `Port` on which port to start frontend
+- `PORT` on which port to start frontend